 Menu

-TNM Staging System
+TNM Staging System for Mesothelioma

 Expert Fact Checked

-This page was medically reviewed by James Stevenson, M.D. on May 3, 2019.
+This page was medically reviewed by James Stevenson, M.D..
 For information on our content creation and review process read our editorial guidelines.
 If you notice an error or have comments or questions on our content please contact us.

 James Stevenson, M.D.
 Thoracic Medical Oncologist

 The TNM staging system classifies the advancement of cancer, using stages 1 – 4.
 The TNM system is commonly used to stage pleural mesothelioma.
 TNM staging assesses tumor extent, lymph node involvement and metastasis.
-Doctors use the staging system to help determine a patient’s prognosis and treatment options.
+Doctors use the staging system to help estimate a patient’s prognosis and treatment options.

-01. Defining the TNM Staging System
+01. TNM Staging System Overview

-What Is the TNM Staging System?
+What Is the Tumor Node Metastasis (TNM) Staging System?

 • Tumor extent (T): The location and size of the primary tumor site